Rationality: Definition and semantic field

 The term "rational" has two opposites: irrational and arational.
 Arational things are outside the domain of rational evaluation, like digestive processes or the weather.
 Things within the domain of rationality are either rational or irrational depending on whether they fulfill the standards of rationality.
 For example, beliefs, actions, or general policies are rational if there is a good reason for them and irrational otherwise.
 It is not clear in all cases what belongs to the domain of rational assessment.
 For example, there are disagreements about whether desires and emotions can be evaluated as rational and irrational rather than arational.
 The term "irrational" is sometimes used in a wide sense to include cases of arationality.

 The meaning of the terms "rational" and "irrational" in academic discourse often differs from how they are used in everyday language.
 Examples of behaviors considered irrational in ordinary discourse are giving into temptations, going out late even though one has to get up early in the morning, smoking despite being aware of the health risks, or believing in astrology.
 In the academic discourse, on the other hand, rationality is usually identified with being guided by reasons or following norms of internal coherence.
 Some of the earlier examples may qualify as rational in the academic sense depending on the circumstances.
-Examples of irrationality in this sense include cognitive biases, making arithmetic mistakes, and violating the laws of probability theory when assessing the likelihood of future events.
+Examples of irrationality in this sense include cognitive biases and violating the laws of probability theory when assessing the likelihood of future events.
 This article focuses mainly on irrationality in the academic sense.

 The terms "rationality", "reason", and "reasoning" are frequently used as synonyms.
 But in technical contexts, their meanings are often distinguished.
 Reason is usually understood as the faculty responsible for the process of reasoning.
 This process aims at improving mental states.
 Reasoning tries to ensure that the norms of rationality obtain.
 It differs from rationality nonetheless since other psychological processes besides reasoning may have the same effect.
 Rationality derives etymologically from the Latin term rationalitas.